eshaan-vimal/chaos-enhanced-feature-engineering_ECG/README.md

 - **Statistical Features** → Capture the *periodic/ordered* component (the "clock")
 - **Chaos Features** → Capture the *complexity/disordered* component (the "adaptability")

-Together, they map the signal onto the full Order-Disorder spectrum, detecting pathologies at either extreme—excessive regularity (heart failure) or excessive stochasticity (fibrillation).
+Together, they map the signal onto the full Order-Disorder spectrum, detecting pathologies at either extreme excessive regularity (heart failure) or excessive stochasticity (fibrillation).

 ---